tap349/tap349.github.io/_posts/2017-11-04-elixir-metaprogramming.md

 > 1) prevent accidental reevaluation of bindings
 > 2) defer the execution of `unquote` via `unquote: false`

-=> with `unquote: false` unquoting still takes place but not at compilation time but at runtime in the caller's context (that is it's deferred).

-NOTE: binding is available directly in `quote` block only - you still have to
-      unquote expressions explicitly inside dynamically generated functions:
+all these rules (about `bind_quoted` and unquoting) don't apply to the functions dynamically generated inside macros - you always can and have to use `unquote` inside them:

 ```elixir
 defmacro my_macro(name) do